How it Works

 If your chronic condition fails to respond to standard treatments, medical cannabis may help manage your symptoms and improve your quality of life.

-We will arrange for the prescription to be available at a pharmacy or delivered to your door.
+If suitable, our doctors will select an appropriate product, write a prescription and complete all the paperwork.
+Our partner pharmacy will deliver the medication to your door.
 Regular follow-ups are arranged to monitor the safety and track the efficacy of your treatment.

 We focus on helping patients with unmet clinical needs.
 In order to be eligible for medical cannabis, you must have tried at least one conventional prescription medication that has failed to fully control your symptoms or has caused side effects.

 We'll need your GP or Specialist to complete and send back our referral form before making an appointment with one of our doctors.
+If your GP/Specialist is unwilling to refer, we can accept your Health Summary instead.
+You can get one by calling your clinic and asking them to fax it to us at 02-8331-5703.
 Please contact us using the form below if you have any questions.

 Frequently Asked Questions